djwrisley/HDME/index.md

 Details for accounts to make and pre-workshop downloads can be found [here](workshop-prep.md)

-**Duration:** 36 hours total (two weeks of 18 contact hours each)

 ### Workshop Goals

-The central goals of the workshop are fourfold:
+The main goals of the workshop are fourfold:

 1. to learn where we might obtain spatial data relevant to our research interests, or capture data from analog sources through digitization,
 2. to explore modeling data for a research project having a spatial dimension,